maunope/DifferentiaPressureSensor/SOFTWARE_ARCHITECTURE.md

 *   **USB Mass Storage has absolute priority.** If the device is connected to a PC and the SD card is mounted by the host computer, the `main_task` will automatically stop the web server (if it's running) and will prevent both the web server and the datalogger from starting.
 This gives the host computer exclusive control to ensure a stable connection and prevent data corruption.
 *   **Concurrent Operation with Mutex Protection**: The `datalogger_task` (writing logs) and the Web Server task (listing/deleting files) can run at the same time.
 They do not need to pause each other.
 The low-level `g_sdcard_mutex` serializes their access to the SD card, preventing conflicts.
 For example, if the web server is deleting a file, the datalogger's attempt to write a new line will block on the mutex until the deletion is complete.
 *   **Special Operations (Formatting)**: For destructive, long-running operations like formatting the SD card, the `main_task` still explicitly pauses the `datalogger_task` to ensure the file system is completely idle.
+*   **Safe Ejection**: When connected as a USB Mass Storage device, it is highly recommended to use your operating system's "Eject" or "Safely Remove Hardware" feature before physically unplugging the device.
+This ensures all file operations are complete and helps prevent data corruption on the SD card.

 This mutex-based approach provides more efficient and responsive operation than pausing entire tasks, while still guaranteeing data integrity.